SIM0N-W/Crossover_Technique/README.md

  - Included is the standalone Plotable installations for Windows and MacOS.

+ - For those that have MATLAB installed, they can add Plotable as an app by going to the "Apps" tab in MATLAB --> "Install App" **Plotable.mlappinstall**

- - The original code for the "Plotable", can be found in the Plotable Folder --> "Plotable.mlapp" (Open with MATLAB App Desinger).
+ - The original code for the "Plotable", can be found in the Plotable - (Development) Folder --> **Plotable.mlapp** (Open with MATLAB App Desinger).